tidepool-org/tidepool-org.github.io/QueriesAndNotifications.md

         WHERE userid IS "12d7bc90fa"

 For research tokens, only the fields accessible to the researcher can be selected against (for example, user name is probably not accessible).
 Note that some fields may be accessible for some users who have explicitly consented, but not for other users.
 In these circumstances, a constraint that specifies a restricted field will only ever return users who have authorized that restricted field, even if the result of the constraint would otherwise be true.
-It is as if every metaquery contains an implied constraint of "authorized(myToken) OR..." before each WHERE clause.
+It is as if every metaquery contains an implied constraint of "authorized(myToken) AND..." before each WHERE clause.

 The QUERY following the METAQUERY is executed for each user selected and the results are aggregated.
 If the METAQUERY is named, the FIELDS clause may include metaquery fields.